dhbw-loerrach-wds22a/db-setup-db/README.md

 ## Prerequisites
 - Python 3.x installed.
 - Access to MongoDB and MySQL servers.
+See repository "services" for the docker containers needed to run this project.
 - Downloaded Yelp dataset.

 ## Installation